Changelog

 ### Research workflows

-This release brings the Free Man Creator (FMC) curatorial layer ([anthroposophy.eu](https://anthroposophy.eu) — pages, schemas, structured quoted-span records, and GA cross-references) onto the same MCP surface as the GA.
-Workflows it makes practical:
+This release adds the Free Man Creator (FMC) curatorial layer ([anthroposophy.eu](https://anthroposophy.eu) — pages, schemas, structured quoted-span records, and GA cross-references) to the MCP surface alongside the GA.

-- **What does the FMC curator say about X?** `fetch_fmc_page("Krishna_impulse")` returns ordered curatorial chunks (lead, sections, subsections, discussion notes) plus `quoted_span` records with provenance.
+- **Curatorial page retrieval.** `fetch_fmc_page("Krishna_impulse")` returns ordered curatorial chunks (lead, sections, subsections, discussion notes) plus `quoted_span` records with provenance.

-- **What's the link-graph around a page?** `traverse_anthroposophy_links` runs BFS over the FMC cross-link graph (depth 1-3, configurable max-nodes).
+- **Link-graph traversal.** `traverse_anthroposophy_links` runs BFS over the FMC cross-link graph (depth 1-3, configurable max-nodes).

 FMC content is CC-BY-SA paraphrase; `quoted_span` records carry the curator's structured provenance (`status=stored` for inline verbatim, `status=referenced` for GA pointers that resolve via `fetch_passage`).
 The unified `search_anthroposophy` umbrella ranks GA + FMC hits together for queries spanning both.